giellalt/giellalt.github.io/proof/gramcheck/extracting-precision-sentences.md

 You need to preprocess the corpus so that you get one sentence on each line.
 With `hfst-tokenise` in place you do this as follows:

+The corpustext used as input will vary from language to language.
+Be careful not to include texts used in goldcorpus markup.
+The texts to use here are documented on the grammarchecker documentation page for the language in question.

 ```
 cat corpustext.txt |\